NKI-CCB/imfusion/docs/installation.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 The recommended way to install IM-Fusion is using conda, as this allows us to
-install IM-Fusion together with its external dependencies (tophat2, bowtie and
+install IM-Fusion together with its external dependencies (Tophat2/Bowtie,
-subread) into an isolated environment using a single command:
+STAR and subread) into an isolated environment using a single command:

 .. code:: bash

-  conda create -n imfusion -c jrderuiter -c bioconda -c r im-fusion
+  conda create -n imfusion -c jrderuiter -c bioconda -c r imfusion

 Note that this uses the bioconda channel to install the external
 dependencies (tophat2, bowtie and subread) and the r channel to install R